 Trust and transparency

-Final word here.
-You should have the utmost confidence in any technology company and its leaders and people.
+A final word here.
+You should have the utmost confidence in any technology company and its leaders and people you partner with.
 Substantiate the company’s reputation and its breadth and depth of experience.
 Read industry reviews, customer case studies, and talk to customers whose situation is similar to yours.
 After all, trust and transparency are the underlying keys to building a successful partnership and then maintaining it.

 A tech company’s stability matters, too.
 What do you know about how they started and their journey?
 Their philosophy?
 Do you have visibility of who the shareholders or investors are and the company’s financial standing?
 Are you confident they’ll still be around in 5 years?
 Do your homework and ask questions.